fmanclossi/TJBot-playbook/examples/Doggy/README.md

 ## Configure Doggy's

 [How to setup and test Doggy's features](https://github.com/fmanclossi/TJBot-playbook/blob/master/examples/Doggy/Setup%20Doggy%20and%20Test%20features.md)

-## Credits

-Doggy is an original idea from a team of IBM Italy Volunteers.

-The first draft was developed during a stage with high school students in IBM Segrate, July 2018.

-A special **GRAZIE** to Fabrizio Repossi, Hossam Lemtaffah, Matteo Vergottini, Riccardo Manfredonia, Thierno Filippo D'Amelio and Usama Muhammad.

 # HAVE FUN and REPORT ISSUES!!!
 PHOTOS, VIDEOS, FEEDBACKS are WELCOME!